elasticio/postgresql-component/README.md

    * number
    * boolean

-For example, for sql expression `SELECT * FROM tableName WHERE column1 = 'text' AND column2 = 15` you need use following template:
+For example, for sql expression `SELECT * FROM tableName WHERE column1 = 'text' AND column2 = 15` you need to use following template:
 `SELECT * FROM tableName WHERE column1 = @column1:string AND column2 = @column2:number` and put values into generated metadata.

 ![image](https://user-images.githubusercontent.com/16806832/53731432-635a2200-3e83-11e9-9a4e-0fc26aeeb001.png)